alabou/bcp-006-01/docs/NMOS With H.264.md

   - [ ] Add VBR case

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
-  - [ ] string enum possible values are: "single", "multi"
+  - [ ] string enum possible values are: "static", "dynamic"
-  - If a Sender operates in the single-Flow mode it MUST set the `parameter_sets_flow_mode` property to "single".
-Othersise it MAY omit or set the `parameter_sets_flow_mode` property to "multi".
-If unspecified the default value is "multi".
+  - If a Sender operates in the static-Flow mode it MUST set the `parameter_sets_flow_mode` property to "static".
+Othersise it MAY omit or set the `parameter_sets_flow_mode` property to "dynamic".
+If unspecified the default value is "dynamic".
 See the "Parameter Sets" section for more details.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   - [ ] string enum possible values are: "in-band", "out-of-band", "in-and-out-of-band"